 - a.
 Banyumas' economic growth rate in 2021 will reach 4 percent or above the Central Java average of 3.32 percent and the national average of 3.69 percent (Nurmoko, 2023). - b.
 Banyumas Regency has a Micro and Small and Intermediate Entrepreneurs Association (Aspikmas), established in 2020.
 In 2022, Aspikmas received an award from the Central Java Province Bank Indonesia Representative Office (KPw BI) as the Most Collaborative Strategic Partner in Supporting Regional Economic Recovery/Growth in the Central Java Region. - c.
-Based on data from the Central Statistics Agency in 2019, Banyumas Regency has several SMEs of 5.19 percent of the total SMEs in Central Java province (Azhar & Arofah, 2021).
+According to Central Statistics Agency data from 2019, Banyumas Regency has several SMEs, accounting for 5.19 percent of all SMEs in Central Java province (Azhar & Arofah, 2021).